Gw1azda/Scrap-SFML-Game/README.md

 Scrap was developed as an academic C++ and SFML project.

 It demonstrates how a simple existing game structure can be expanded and redesigned into a different gameplay concept while maintaining a beginner-friendly event-driven game loop.

+## Requirements

+To build the project, you will need:

+- Visual Studio 2022
+- C++
+- SFML 2.6.1

+The Visual Studio project may require the SFML include and library directories to be updated to match the location of SFML on your system.